-One of the most study receptors for coronaviruses is the angiotensin I converting enzyme 2 (ACE2)[26-30].
-Angiotensin was first discovered in Argentina by Luis F. Leloir and colleagues, in the Institute of Bernardo A. Houssay (see a brief description in [31]).
-As shown in Figure 2, the expression of ACE2 in the small intestine and duodenum is several-fold (~80-fold) over the expression in the lungs.
-The common reasoning is that the lungs express ACE2 in certain cells, where the expression is high [32].
-[33]Figure 2: Expression of ACE2 in different tissues.
+One of the most studied receptors for coronaviruses is the angiotensin I converting enzyme 2 (ACE2)[26-30].
+Angiotensin was first discovered in Argentina by Luis F. Leloir and colleagues, at the Institute of Bernardo A. Houssay (see a brief description in [31]).
+As shown in Figure 2, the expression of ACE2 in the small intestine and duodenum is several-fold over the expression in the lungs.
+The common reasoning to explain why lungs are most affected is that the lungs express ACE2 in particular cells, the alveolar type II cells (AT2), where the ACE2 expression is high [32].
+Similar results regarding the relative expression in different organs were obtained by Zou et al. [33] by using single-cell RNAseq data; the authors made a map for the susceptibility of the different human organs.

+Figure 2: Expression of ACE2 in different tissues.
 RNA-seq performed on tissue samples from 95 human individuals representing 27 different tissues to determine tissue-specificity of all protein-coding genes; corresponds to the data deposited by Fagerberg et al. [34].

-[35][36][37][38, 39][15][40][40][41]
+The ACE2 expression levels in the testis are relatively high, and there is some evidence for possible affected gonadal functions [35].
+It should also be noted that kidney and heart tissues, in which the ACE2 expression is also high, are affected in the late stages of the disease [36], with kidney damage to a lesser degree or not even affected [37].
+Gall bladder levels are similar to those in the kidney and it might be a susceptible organ.

+The diarrhea symptoms that often are seen in patients with coronavirus infections might be related to the high ACE2 expression levels in the gastrointestinal tract [38, 39].
+Therefore, the intestinal route of infection cannot be disregarded as a possible source of viruses, that could be transmitted through toilets and lack of proper hand sanitation.
+And this also raises a concern regarding food distribution if proper hygiene is not maintained.
+If fact, COV-2 RNA has been found in toilets [15] and stool samples [40].
+Although the potential fecal-oral transmission is considered unlikely, the persistence of active viral replication for up to 11 days is a concern [40], and this possibility should not be disregarded without further data regarding the infectivity of this route of transmission.
+In this regard, Wolfel et al. [41] were not able to replicate the virus from stool samples in which abundant RNA was found.
+Somehow the gastrointestinal truck inhibits the virus infectivity of stools but not their ability to replicate inside the intestinal cells, as evidenced by the abundant RNA detected in the stools.
+The infectivity might increase in certain periods or with patients with higher viral loads and, therefore, this route of transmission cannot be disregarded until further studies are done.
+Noteworthy, these authors did not find detectable viruses in blood or urine.

 Implications for the food chain

-Given the results from NIH suggesting that the COV-2 can remain infective for days on surfaces, and the gastrointestinal infection, then a critical issue is the preservation of the food chain.
-The use of surgical masks and gloves (often changed) in the entire food chain should be mandatory, including the last steps, the shops.
+Given the results from NIH suggesting that the COV-2 can remain infective for days on surfaces, and having present that the gastrointestinal infection route cannot be disregarded yet, then a critical issue is the preservation of the food chain.
+The use of surgical masks and gloves (often changed) in the entire food chain should be mandatory, including the last steps in the food chain, the shops.
 This will also contribute to reduce the environmental contamination and to reduce the Ro value, shortening the quarantine period and reducing the possibility of a rebound epidemic.

 Implications for the use of surgical masks for the general population